term7/term7-journal-mod/README.md

-# Journal
+# term7-journal-mod

-A newsletter theme for [Ghost](http://github.com/tryghost/ghost/).
-This is the latest development version of Journal, and only used for theme installation!
-If you're looking to contribute, head over to the main repository [here](https://github.com/TryGhost/Themes).
-If you're just looking to download the latest release, download the theme [here](https://github.com/TryGhost/Journal/archive/refs/heads/main.zip).
+A term7 theme based on a newsletter theme for [Ghost](http://github.com/tryghost/ghost/).
+This is a modded version of the original [Journal Ghost theme](https://github.com/tryghost/journal), and only used for theme installation!

 # Copyright & License

-Copyright (c) 2013-2022 Ghost Foundation - Released under the [MIT license](LICENSE).
+Copyright (c) 2013-2022 Ghost Foundation & term7 - Released under the [MIT license](LICENSE).